-My aim is to present the key features of VPN encryption in as simple terms as possible.
-There is no getting away, however, from the fact that encryption is a horribly complex subject.
-It not for the technically faint of heart!
+Our aim is to present the key features of VPN encryption in as simple terms as possible.
+Although there is no getting away, from the fact that encryption is a complex subject.

-If even the term “encryption” causes your eyes to start glazing over, but you still want to know what to look out for in a good VPN service, you can jump straight to my summaries.
+If even the term encryption causes your eyes to start glazing over, but you still want to know what to look out for in a good VPN service, you can jump straight to summaries.

 What Is Encryption?